patpluspun/drupal-7-chromephp/README.md

 Then create a folder named "ChromePhp" in your sites/all/libraries directory.
 If sites/all/libraries does not exist, create it.

-Ensure that ChromePhp.php is directly inside the ChromePhp folder and enabled the module!
+Ensure that ChromePhp.php is directly inside the ChromePhp folder and enable the module.

+Add the browser plugin for Chrome: [Chromelogger](https://chrome.google.com/webstore/detail/chrome-logger/noaneddfkdjfnfdakjjmocngnfkfehhd).

 It comes with one function for now, `cpm()` that works much like `dpm()` except it prints to the console instead of Drupal's messages area.